Confined Space Safety · 2–5 min talk

 Safety Reminders

-• Use proper tools for cover removal.
+• Use proper tools to remove covers.

 Ask the Crew

-• Is traffic control in place?
+• Is traffic or pedestrian control needed?